LauraCole1900/holiday-ecard-2020/README.md

   ## Description

-  This is a simple little React-based "Happy Holidays" animation using the react-reveal library, react-bootstrap, and the react-confetti node module.
+  This is a simple little React-based "Happy Holidays" animation using the Twinkling Night Sky animation by Sharna Hossain,react-simple-animate, react-bootstrap, react-confetti, and react-snowfall.

   ## Screenshot